Picovoice/porcupine/README.md

 ### iOS and watchOS (pilot program)

 Custom wake-words for iOS/watchOS can also be provided under Apache 2.0 license.
-We only charge 100 USD fee to create the wake-word and then you can use it on as many devices as you want for free.
+We only charge a one-time 100 USD fee to create the wake-word and then you can use it on as many devices as you want for free.
 For obtaining a custom wake-word please contact us at sales@picovoice.ai.

 ### Raspberry Pi and Android

-Custom wake-words for Raspberry Pi and Android are only provided with purchase of a commercial license.
+Custom wake-words for Raspberry Pi and Android are only provided with the purchase of a commercial license.
 Our licensing model is perpetual and per device.
-For orders under 10000 devices we charge 1 USD per device.
-For every 5000 devices you get a free custom wake-word.
-Otherwise you need to pay 100 USD per custom wake-word.
+For orders under 10000 devices, we charge 1 USD per device.
+For every 5000 devices, you get a free custom wake-word.
+Otherwise, you need to pay 100 USD per custom wake-word.
 For obtaining a commercial license please contact us at sales@picovoice.ai.

 ### DSP

 Please contact us at sales@picovoice.ai.

-## Tools/Data used
+## Tools used

 [MXNet](https://github.com/apache/incubator-mxnet) is used for training DNNs.
-Furthermore, [LibriSpeech](http://www.openslr.org/12/) is used as the base training data.

 ## Releases